pagify/php-client/README.md

                        )
         )
 template = pagify.generatePDF("71d620fc773a11e288cce006e61619ba", data);

+Note: A successful response is of binary type, where as a failed response will be an associative array containing error message and status code.
 ```
 If the function call is successful the response is in binary format which can be saved as a PDF using ```File``` class.